jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * The latest XCode, which you can get from the Mac OS X App Store for free
   * The RoboVM Eclipse plugin as described above.

+For Eclipse, check what is the latest release version of the (RoboVM Eclipse plugin](http://robovm.mobidevelop.com/downloads/releases/eclipse/).
+The update URL should look like this: `http://robovm.mobidevelop.com/downloads/releases/eclipse/2.1.0/site`.
+Just replace the version string with the latest release' version string.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]